wildfly-extras/sunstone/AWS-README.md

 You need to have programmatic access to AWS, which mean you have to have access key and secret.

+## Introduction

+There are two modules:
+- aws
+- aws-wildfly

+The first one provides product agnostic functionality such as deploying AWS CloudFormation template, injecting common objects and so on.
+Aws-wildfly is responsible for WildFly specific functionality - injecting OnlineManagementClient, deploying WAR to running WildFly and so on.

 ## Begin

 Add the following properties into `sunstone.properties` located in your resources folder: